 Since 2020, Asia has experienced drastic natural disasters and climate crises.
 Cyclones, earthquakes, heatwaves, drought, forest fires, flooding, landslides and tropical storms have resulted in death, disease and poverty.
 Existing health and social care systems are unprepared, and ill equipped in most cases, to effectively respond to and manage these crises, leaving people who have been marginalised the most - including people who use drugs - to fend for themselves.
-Political and economic crises have also had a significant negative impact on harm reduction.
-Sri Lanka's ongoing economic crisis has put health services under immense pressure,45 while the 2021 military coup in Myanmar disrupted the implementation of harm reduction services and may have put the future of such services at risk.46,47
+42,43,44 Political and economic crises have also had a significant negative impact on harm reduction.
+Sri Lanka's ongoing economic crisis has put health services under immense pressure,45 while the 2021 military coup in Myanmar disrupted the implementation of harm reduction services and may have put the future of such services at risk.46,47 scaled down harm reduction programmes, 48,49 in Myanmar and Thailand, while Malaysia officially attributes its decrease in NSP sites to the decreased demand for those services.
+Yet "the continued significance of injecting drug use is reflected by the region's epidemiological picture: HIV infections continues to rise in countries such as the Philippines and Malaysia, despite a global decline, 50,51 while hepatitis C (HCV) prevalence remains high among people who inject drugs (e.g. 80% of men who inject drugs in Cebu City, Philippines are living with hepatitis C52)."

-COVID-19, NEEDLE AND SYRINGE PROGRAMMES (NSP) AND OPIOID Agonist Therapy (OAT)
+COVID-19, NEEDLE AND SYRINGE PROGRAMMES (NSP) AND OPIOID AGONIST THERAPY (OAT)